 3. We ask that you submit the intake packet to us along with copies of relevant supplementary materials, including the most recent IEP (Individualized Education Plans), IFSP (Individualized Family Service Plans), and/or past developmental or psychological reports.

-4. In order to hold your program date, you must also send in a $500 non-refundable deposit (check or money order only, made out to UC REGENTS).
+4. In order to hold your program date, you must also send in a $500 non-refundable deposit (credit/debit accepted, if check or money order, make out to UC REGENTS).
 We must receive all documents one week prior to your scheduled appointment date or your appointment may be subject to cancellation.
 Our address is in the intake packet.
+This deposit secures your spot on our schedule.
+If you wish to reschedule another deposit will need to be submitted to secure the second day.

-5. The first day of the program begins at 9:30am so that we can review the program, process payment, and complete paperwork.
+5. ONLINE PROGRAM: We will provide you with the start times for the online sessions.
+IN-PERSON PROGRAM: The first day of the program begins at 9:30am so that we can review the program, process payment, and complete paperwork.
 During this time we will also obtain a 15-minute video sample of the parents and child.
 The first treatment session then begins at 10:00am.
 All of the following days will begin at 10:00am.

 Families can participate in this program without a referral from a doctor or other professional.
 However, some insurance companies may require a referral as a prerequisite for reimbursement requests.
 We recommend looking into your insurance company’s specific policies.